-All the way through the play the music and singing was superb.
+All the way through the play the music and singing were superb.
 Tunes such as Choo Choo Ch’boogie and my favourite, I like ’em fat, didn’t fail to get the whole audience head bobbing and foot tapping.
-Whats not to love about a evening of soul, gospel and blues with a live band and fabulous actors/singers.
+What’s not to love about a evening of soul, gospel and blues with a live band and fabulous actors/singers.
 Lots of humour throughout the story and even some audience participation – how many plays have you been to wear the audience has been led out of the theatre to the bar at the interval by the cast doing a conga?
 We have and it was brilliant.

 I can’t recommend this enough, it really is worth seeing and being a part of.